MHKiT-Software/MHKiT/README.md

   - If you did not create a feature branch simply type `git push`

 ## Step 6.
 Submit a Pull Request
-- submit a pull request to merge the revisions on your fork with master, https://github.com/MHKiT-Software/MHKiT/pulls
+- Submit a pull request to merge the revisions on your fork with main, https://github.com/MHKiT-Software/MHKiT/pulls

 # Best Practices
   - Run spell check (not built into most text editors)